 Tonight at 7:30 pm, the constellation Perseus will be overhead.
 This constellation contains several interesting objects visible in binoculars.
 The Perseus Double Cluster and the star Algol are good targets to start with.
 The Double Cluster is two open star clusters and Algol is a variable star.

 On this day in 1959, McDonnell Aircraft Co., of St. Louis, Missouri, was selected to produce the Mercury spacecraft.
 Now a part of Boeing, McDonnell Aircraft’s work during the Mercury program is covered succinctly in this in-house article.

-This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Friday, October 23, 2020.
+This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Friday, January 8, 2020.
 Information updated weekly or as needed.
-Times given as local St. Louis time (CDT).
+Times given as local St. Louis time which is Central Standard Time (CST).
 For definitions of terminology used in the night sky update, click the highlighted text.
-Public Telescope Viewings Star parties at the Saint Louis… Continue reading
+If relying on times… Continue reading

 Views of Jupiter are coming to an end for its current apparition.
 We are losing the giant planet to the Sun’s glare as it heads towards superior conjunction.
 At 5:20 pm, Jupiter will only be about 8° above the eastern horizon.
 Jupiter will return to our morning skies near the end of March.